splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

       <SkippedInstrumentations>MongoDB.Driver.Core;StackExchange.Redis</SkippedInstrumentations>
    </PropertyGroup>

 You can also set the ``SkippedInstrumentation`` property from the terminal.
-Escape the ``;`` separator ``%3B``.
+Rewrite the ``;`` separator as ``%3B``.
 For example:

 .. code-block:: powershell

    dotnet build -p:SkippedInstrumentations=StackExchange.Redis%3BMongoDB.Driver.Core

 To distribute the appropriate native runtime components with your .NET application, specify a Runtime Identifier (RID) to build the application using ``dotnet build`` or ``dotnet publish``.

 Both self-contained and framework-dependent applications are compatible with automatic instrumentation.
 See :new-page:`.NET application publishing overview <https://learn.microsoft.com/en-us/dotnet/core/deploying/>` in the .NET documentation for more information.

 Run the instrumented application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^